EtherDream/web2img/README.md

 ----

-Q: What if the browser doesn't support Service Wokrer?
+Q: What if the browser doesn't support Service Worker?

 A: Unfortunately, the page can't be displayed.
 You can add a fallback in `404.html`.